-Stress and worry are often a result of the unknown, so simply being on the same page as your spouse or partner can make a substantial difference!
+Make your voice heard.
+Educate yourself about your family’s finances, and you will start to feel more in control and less overwhelmed.
+Stress and worry are often a result of the unknown, so simply being on the same page as your spouse or partner can make a substantial difference.

-Financial guru, Dave Ramsey, always says “the borrower is slave to the lender!”
+Financial guru, Dave Ramsey, always says, “the borrower is slave to the lender!”
 Being in debt means your money isn’t your own.

-Paying off all your debt and living within (or even below) your means will allow you to have money to save, invest and build wealth over time, eventually affording you a life completely devoid of financial stress!
+Paying off all your debt and living within (or even below) your means will allow you to have money to save, invest and build wealth over time, eventually affording you a life completely devoid of financial stress.

-In a world so filled with consumerism, intentional living teaches you to prioritize your spending on things that bring you value and fulfillment.
+In a world filled with consumerism, intentional living teaches you to prioritize spending on things that bring you value and fulfillment.

 Being intentional with your purchases assures you will not feel guilty about spending, which can lead to stress and anxiety.

-Being intentional with your money can actually cause you to experience joy…and it’s liberating!
+Being intentional with your money can actually cause you to experience joy…and it’s liberating.

-Taking time each day to practice gratitude is one of my favorite self-care practices.
+Taking time each day to practice gratitude is crucial.
 Gratitude breeds contentment…but simply saying “I’m grateful for what I have” isn’t really practicing gratitude.

 Setting your intentions first thing in the morning helps you subconsciously set the tone for the rest of your day.

-Turn the radio off on your drive to work, speak out loud if it helps and express your gratitude for your job, and that fact that you’re able to work and earn money.
+Turn the radio off on your drive to work – speak out loud if it helps – and express your gratitude for your job and the fact that you can work and earn money.

 This creates a vicious cycle of envy, overspending, and feeling like who you are and what you have just isn’t enough.

 Where would you like to see yourself or your family in a year?
 Five years?
 Ten years?
 Retirement?
 What would you like to do together?
 As a family?

-Set your goals, create a plan and work towards them – Every.
+Set your goals, create a plan, and work towards them – Every.
 Single.
 Day.
 Even if it’s just a small step.

 Freedom to live a life you love without the weight of debt dragging you down.
-Freedom from financial stress so you are able to focus on other parts of your life that may need your energy.
+Freedom from financial stress so you can focus on other parts of your life that may need your energy.